Are you entertaining the idea of building an email list but have no idea where to start and what it entails? You’ve come

 Using social media is a great way to go about building a following for your email lists.
 For example, you can add links directly to the sign-up page for your website.

-With the exponential growth of social media, there are several attractive strategies you can use to increase your following across different platforms, some of which are listed briefly below:
+With the exponential growth of social media and social commerce, there are several attractive strategies you can use to increase your following across different platforms, some of which are listed briefly below:

 - Initiate Twitter chats on topics of interest: this will help build a potential email list pool centered around a specific area

 - Generate leads through Facebook ads: by optimizing your ads and carefully following the leads, as well as leveraging social media automation tools for better performance and engagement, you can build an email list for a specific campaign

 - Host webinars with Hangouts: you can invite people for future sessions by asking them to join the email list